What is the mission of the Folk Festival?

 When is the Folk Festival each year?

 The Folk Festival is always held the second Saturday in August and the day before.
-The 2016 Festival will be held Friday, August 12 and Saturday, August 13.

 How is the Folk Festival laid out and what kinds of demonstrations are being shown?